pmpergon/ReproducibleResearch/PA1_template.md

 The use of imputation depends on the nature of the data [Missing data imputation](http://www.stat.columbia.edu/~gelman/arm/missing.pdf)].
 As an example of the process, and how the methods used might or might not introduce changes in the general statistics of the data, I will use two imputation methods, one based on the mean and a second one based on a random sellection of values to replace missing values.The techniques are borrowed form [Thomas Leeper](http://thomasleeper.com/Rcourse/Tutorials/NAhandling.html).

-a new imputet dataset named "activity2" is based on mean value substitutions:
+A new imputet dataset named "activity2" is based on mean value substitutions:

 ```r